ibm-cloud-docs/openwhisk/prep.md

 ```
 {: pre}

-The Docker container reads the content of the file from `stdin`, and writes a compressed archive with the compiled swift executable file to `stdout`.
+The Docker container reads the content of the file from `stdin`, and writes a compressed archive with the compiled Swift executable file to `stdout`.

 ### Packaging Swift 4.2 multi-file projects and dependencies
 {: #prep_swift42_multi}